JaredJGartner/SB_neoantigen_Models/README.md

 ### Installing

-After cloning repository on system please read instructions full step by step description of setting up model is found in instructions.txt.
+After cloning repository on system please read instructions full step by step description of set up found in instructions.txt.
-IEDB mmunogenicity needs to be converted to python 3 instructions for doing so are in this file.
+IEDB mmunogenicity needs to be converted to python 3.
+Instructions for doing so are in this file.
 After everything is installed alter IEDB immunogenicity and  NetMHCStab paths in src/prediction_modules.py to their locations on your system.